Welcome to Black Bear Nation!

 - Be creative.
 The new Wyeth Family Studio Art Center has studios for painting and printmaking, and the Innovative Media Research and Commercialization (IMRC) Center has a laser cutter, 3-D printer, and video-production studios.

 Congratulations, you’re officially a UMaine Black Bear!
-This is your one stop shop to get you to Orono for Spring 2021 and Fall 2021!
+This is your one stop shop to get you to Orono for Fall 2021!

 Important Dates and Deadlines